 Offering a daily hot lunch is often enough of a financial incentive to encourage parents to send their children to school.
 This reduces incidences of industrial and agricultural child labor.
 School lunches not only increase school attendance, but also categorically improve learning.
 Well-educated children improve their community's health, safety and productivity.
 The whole community benefits from a school nutrition program.

-The Hot Lunch Programme is currently being carried out in 5 schools in rural Nepal.
+The Hot Lunch Programme is currently being carried out in 8 schools in rural Nepal.
+During the last two years the Hot Lunch Programme was sponsored by the Feed 5000 Project in 5 schools.
+The other 3 schools were sponsored by the pilot community.
+All together the number of the studends raised to 425 during the last years.
 The programme has had a variety of positive impacts for students at all the schools involved.

 Pipoldali Deurali Basic School

 This school is situated in an area with a diverse population demographic.
 As a result, children of many different castes attend the school.
 The school community has reported the programme has resulted in increased attendance rates as well as students now attending class for the entire day.
 Parents reported that their children no longer resist going to school.

 In this school, the hot lunch programme has been found to have significantly increased student attendance rates.
 Enrolments increased from 48 students to 74 students in one year after the programme was implemented.
 The programme has also inspired the school community to start a vegetable garden.

 Attendance at this school has gone from 80 students to 130 students since the programme was implemented.
 The school community has embraced the programme, with one teacher becoming a full time cook who manages the kitchen, collects ingredients and cooks the food to provide to the students.
 The school has also set up an organic vegetable garden, and parents have started a food bank whereby they bring their own harvested crops to school to provide for their children.

 Shree Chamunda Maai Basic School